Diabetic Retinopathy Screening Programme

 Your Screening Appointment

-You will be sent clear instructions on where and when to attend for screening.
-If the time and/or date of your appointment is not suitable, contact the number shown on the invitation letter as soon as possible so that a new appointment can be made.
+You will be sent an invitation letter inviting you to be screened.
+You will be asked to telephone the administration office to make an appointment.
+If you do not telephone within a certain time, an appointment will automatically be sent to you.
+Alternatively, you may be given an appointment which will specify instructions on where and when to attend for screening.
+If the time and/or date of your appointment is not suitable, contact the number shown the appointment letter as soon as possible so that a new appointment can be made.

 If you forget to attend an appointment, please conact the screening office to book another appointment at a time and date which is convenient.
 If we do not hear from you, you will be sent two reminder letters.
-If you still do not contact us after these two letters, you will be invited again for screening in 12 months.
+If you still do not contact us after these two letters, your GP will be informed and you will be invited again for screening in 12 months.

 Most appointments take about ten minutes, during which your vision will be checked and a photograph will be taken of your eyes.

-It may be necessary to put eye drops into your eyes in order to dilate your pupils and obtain a good photgraph of your eyes, in which case your appointment will take longer than usual.
+It may be necessary to put eye drops into your eyes in order to dilate your pupils.
+This may be required to obatain a good photograph of your eyes. in which case your appointment will take longer than usual (around 20 minutes).
 Around a quarter of people need eye drops, so you should come prepared for this.
-If eye drops are used, you may become temporarily sensitive to bright light, so you may wish to bring sunglasses.
+If eye drops are used, you may become temporarily sensitive to bright light so you may wish to bring sunglasses.
 If you have not needed eye drops in the past, it is less likely you will need them in the future.

 Eye drops may also cause you to have blurred vision for several hours - therefore it is not advisable to drive after an appointment and you should make alternative arrangements for getting home safely.

-Screening is conducted with a static camera in the Diabetes Centre at Ninewells Hospital and Perth Royal Infirmary.
+Screening is conducted with a static camera in the Diabetes Centre at Ninewells Hospital, Perth Royal Infirmary and Arbroath Infirmary.

 Hospital based screening

-• People who live in the Dundee and Perth and the surrounding area will be automatically sent an appointment on an annual basis, although some people will be called for on a 6 monthly basis.
+• People who live in Dundee, Perth, Arbroath and the surrounding area will be automatically sent an appointment whether this be 6 monthly, annually or biennially, again depending on previous results.

-• For those people attending their routine annual diabetic review at Ninewells Hospital, the eye screening office will try to ensure your screening appointment is made on the same morning/afternoon as your diabetic clinic appointment.
+• For those patients attending their routine annual diabetic screening at Ninewells Hospital, the eye screening office will try to ensure your screening appointment is made on the same morning/afternoon as your diabetic clinic appointment if you are seen by a diabetes specialist doctor.

-• Those people who attend the Hospital Eye Clinic for diabetic related conditions may not need screening and should telephone the Screening Service to let us know.
+• Those people who attend the Hospital Eye Clinic for diabetic related conditions may not need screening and should telephone the Screening Service to let us know, at which time you will be advised whether you require to attend.

 Perthshire and Angus Areas

-To ensure screening is performed as near to where people live as possible screening is also conducted from mobile units which visit Health Centres in turn as part of a pre-arranged programme.
-People living in Perthshire and Angus areas may also be screened at a static site such as Montrose Links Health Centre, Crieff Community Hospital.
+To ensure screening is performed as near to where people live as possible, screening is also conducted from mobile units which visit various Health Centres and Hospital sites such as Montrose Links Health Centre, Crieff Community Hospital, etc.

 Mobile Unit

 All appointments are made by the Screening Service.
+The Admin Office is located in Ninewells Hospital.
 If you want to contact us, please telephone 01382 633956 between 0900 and 1200 Monday to Friday.
 Alternatively, if you telephone after 1200 you can leave a message and someone will get back to you.

 Your Screening Results

-After your appointment your photographs will be examined for signs of retinopathy.
-Your results will be sent to you within 20 working days of your screening appointment and your GP will have access to an electronic copy.
+After your appointment, your photographs will be examined for signs of retinopathy.
+Your results will be sent to you within 20 working days of your screening appointment and your GP will have access to an electronic copy via SCI Diabetes.

 Sometimes the quality of the photograph is not good enough to examine accurately.
 In this case you will be asked to return for further examination using equipment called a slit lamp which uses a slightly brighter light.
-This examination is completely painless but we need to put eye drops into your eyes to dilate your pupils.
-Slit lamp clinics are hospital based clinics however, if it is necessary to send you to one, we will ensure you are appointed to the nearest clinic.
+Slit lamp clinics are hospital-based clinics however, if it is necessary to send you to one, we will ensure you are appointed to the nearest clinic.
+We need to put eye drops into your eyes to dilate your pupils for a slit lamp examination.

 If significant diabetic retinopathy is seen in your photograph, referral for specialist opinion and possible treatment at an eye clinic will be automatically arranged if necessary.
 You will be informed of this in your result letter.
 The hospital eye clinic will then contact you with an appointment.

-By having your eyes checked each year for diabetic retinopathy you can help protect your sight
+By having your eyes checked at appropriate intervals for diabetic retinopathy you can help protect your sight.